crossbario/autobahn-python/doc/pages/websocket/programming.rst

 Programming with WebSocket
 ==========================

 This guide introduces WebSocket programming with |Ab|.
-You'll see how to create WebSocket server and client applications.
+You'll see how to create WebSocket server and client applications:

+1. :ref:`creating-websocket-servers`
+2. :ref:`creating-websocket-clients`

+Related Information:

+* :ref:`WebSocket Examples <websocket_examples>`

+.. _creating-websocket-servers:

 Creating Servers
 ----------------